sharodev/cobite/README.md

 > This project is intended **strictly for educational, research, and lab-based testing**.
 > Unauthorized usage against networks you do not own or have permission for is prohibited.

+## Why did I build this tool?
+I built this tool to better demonstrate how trust-based network protocols operate, where their weaknesses lie, and how these weaknesses can be abused in real-world scenarios.

+Cobite was specifically designed to illustrate a common man-in-the-middle attack pattern in a controlled and educational manner, with the goal of improving understanding rather than exploitation.

+## What can we learn from this tool?

+This tool helps highlight the risks of intra-network attacks and the often-overlooked assumptions made within local networks.

+By analyzing this attack pattern, defenders can better understand how such threats occur and develop more effective detection and mitigation strategies against malicious behavior.

 ## Key Concepts
 - Modular framework design
 - Clear separation between core logic and simulations